Kiriji War: Weaponry and tactics

 The civil war saw one of the most technically advanced and decisive wars in Western Africa, with the use of cannons and imported guns from Hamburg, Germany.
 Weapons were also imported through the Lagos Harbor and Benin.
-The Ekiti-Parapo also used several modern tactics like the building of trenches and platoons, a spy network with the headquarters in the town of Ilara-Mokin, and the use of animal behavior and symbols as signals in the war.
+The types of guns used by the Ekiti-Parapo,include modern breech-loading firearms such as the snider rifles, Martini-Henry rifles, and the Winchester repeaters.The Ekiti-Parapo also used several modern tactics like the building of trenches and platoons, a spy network with the headquarters in the town of Ilara-Mokin, and the use of animal behavior and symbols as signals in the war.